okpiyush/MyJSDocs/Readme.md

     - Array.__proto__ gives us a prototype of an array Object.
     - Array.__proto__.__proto__ gives a prototype of the Array Object Protoype.
     - Array.__proto__.__proto__.__proto__ gives us a NULL because we cannot create any prototype anymore.

   - String Prototypal Chaining
     - Array.__proto__ gives us a prototype of an array Object.
     - Array.__proto__.__proto__ gives a prototype of the Array Object Protoype.
     - Array.__proto__.__proto__.__proto__ gives us a NULL because we cannot create any prototype anymore.

 ***File Name for the Below :*** ./functionalprogramming/constructorfunction.js
+- Everything's an Object in JS.

-- When we create a functtion and define it to another variable normally.
-It gives us a simple funciton with a new variable assigned towards it.
-The
+- When we create a function and define it to another variable normally.
+It gives us a simple funciton with a new variable assigned towards it and that too being the returned Variable.
+- We can Add property and methods inside constructor fucniton using this.property inside the defination of function.
 - But If we use New just before the assignment of the variable.
 It becomes and Acts like a constructor and the funciton starts to behave like an object creator.
 Where we can define it's own property.
 - > let person1=new person();
 - We can also define methods inside the function and hence in the constructor.
 Where we use the function inside function to define it in the defining phase.